 Step One – Pull Out Your Dishes & Plates For Your Planned Menu

 Get your menu together and pull out all of the plates and dishes necessary.
 Add a post-it note to each dish so you know which is which.
 Don’t forget your dinner plates as well.
 If you’ll be placing them on the corner to grab to start the buffet, or adding them to your tablescape and informing guests to pull them for dinner.

 Step Two – Decide On A Buffet Line Flow

 Think about how you fill your plate and arrange your dishes in that order.
 You’ll want to maybe start with your turkey and move down the line with your sides.
 Keep any dressings near the items they accompany.

 Keep in mind your desserts as well.
 You may need a separate table for this which is fine!
 You can also set them up on a separate table to be on display (I placed mine on my bar and decorated them there) and once the meal is over, easily swap out the food and move your desserts over.
 Then you’ll have the perfect Thanksgiving dessert buffet as well!

 Step Three – Add Height + Interest

 Once your dishes are placed, begin to add height and interest.
 It’s amazing what putting a dish on a small bowl can do to create some interest.
 Use any bowls, cake stands or even square baking dishes to add some height.
+And you can cover this all with a tablecloth if your pieces don’t really match.
 Just do a couple, not everything.
 Also, adding height to the items in the back or on the corners is a good place to start!
 You can then add in some seasonal items like fruit or greenery to add more interest to your buffet.